SummaryRead the full fact sheet

 The thyroid hormones

 The pituitary gland, located in the brain, prompts the thyroid to make its hormones by releasing thyroid stimulating hormone (TSH).
 The thyroid gland makes two main hormones - thyroxine (T4) and tri-iodothyronine (T3).
 These hormones contain atoms of iodine.
-Around 150 mcg (millionths of a gram) of dietary iodine is needed each day to produce adequate levels of thyroid hormones.
-Seafoods are particularly rich in iodine.

 Causes of hypothyroidism